cmanage1/shelf-it/README.md

 You can find test cases [here](https://github.com/cmanage1/shelf-it/wiki/Test-cases) as well as diagrams

 ## Demo
-User searches a book and adds to their shelf
+User searches a book and adds to their shelf <br />
 ![User Adds to Shelf](https://github.com/cmanage1/shelf-it/blob/master/__tests__/case_6.gif)

 ## Architecture